 Room 105 – Archivists Reception Room

 This meeting is open to the public.
 However, due to space limitations and access procedures, we require individuals planning to attend the meeting to register on Eventbrite.

 Attendees must enter through the Pennsylvania Avenue entrance.
-Please note we require one form of Government-issued photo identification (e.g. driverís license) to gain admittance.
-For questions about accessibility or to request accommodations please contact the John Powers, PIDB staff, at 202-357-5407 or email@example.com.
+Please note we require one form of Government-issued photo identification (e.g. drivers license) to gain admittance.
+For questions about accessibility or to request accommodations please contact the John Powers, PIDB staff, at 202-357-5407 or firstname.lastname@example.org.